UsamaK98/SemesterProject_DIP/Readme.md

 - Uses Mediapipe's pose estimation to localize hand and finger landmarks and track their movement.
 - Applies dampening to stabilize mouse movements.
 - Incorporates a pinch control mechanism for vertical scrolling or adjusting the system volume.
 - Background color change option using hand gestures (thumbs up -> black & thumbs down -> white).
+[Disabled]
 - Integrates with PyAudio to adjust sound levels based on pinch input.
+[Disabled]

 ### Optional Features - (To be added)